 What are British people stockpiling in case of messy Brexit?

-Some Britons aren’t taking any chances on the Brexit outcome, and already have plans in place in case Britain runs out of food
+Some Britons aren’t taking any chances on Brexit, and already have plans in place in case Britain runs out of food

 ‘It’s an insurance policy of sorts...
 I have to look after my family.’
 Photograph: Getty Images

-Britain could run out of food by this time next year if it cannot maintain the flow of goods after Brexit, that country’s National Farmers’ Union has said.
+Britain could run out of food if it cannot maintain the flow of goods after Brexit, that country’s National Farmers’ Union has said.
 After it emerged that Teresa May’s government was drawing up plans to stockpile food in the event of a no-deal Brexit, the British Retail Consortium and drug manufacturers issued more warnings about possible supply shortages.

 Of those already stockpiling food, the most popular items include staples such as flour, olive oil, dried pasta, rice, powdered milk, coffee and tinned items such as tomatoes and sardines.
 Other “luxuries” such as chocolate, and over-the-counter medicines such as painkillers and antihistamines feature too.